kubeflow/pipelines/components/gcp/ml_engine/train/README.md

 ### Sample
 Note: The following sample code works in IPython notebook or directly in Python code.

+In this sample, we use the code from [census estimator sample](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/census/estimator) to train a model in Cloud Machine Learning Engine service.
+In order to pass the code to the service, we need to package the python code and upload it in a Cloud Storage bucket.
+Make sure that you have read and write permissions on the bucket that you use as the working directory.

 #### Set sample parameters